MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/symbols.md

 ---
-title: Symbols for Windows debugging
+title: Symbols for Windows Debugging
 description: Symbols for the Windows debuggers (WinDbg, KD, CDB, and NTSD) are available from a public symbol server.
 keywords: ["symbols", "setup, symbols", "symbols, setup"] ms.custom: contperf-fy22q2